flype44/VControl/DOCUMENTATION.md

 **SYNOPSIS :**

-This command collects and outputs informations about the Vampire Board.
+This command collects and outputs information about the Vampire Board.

 **INPUT :**